kay-han/building-blog/README.md

 8. Displays the total number of likes
 9. Change user password

-# The project has two basic apps:
+# The project has three basic apps:
 Teamblog (A blog shows recent posts in the timeline.)<br>
 Membership (A blog accepts a new user and manages user's information.)<br>
 CKEditor (The editor provides a RichTextField and CKEditorWidget utilizing CKEditor with image upload.)